MagdalenaRomaniecka/Decompiling-MuskOS/README.md

 ---

 ### Potential Next Steps
+* **In-depth Contextual Analysis:** Integrate quantitative findings with in-depth qualitative analysis and detailed source research (deep research).
+The goal is to connect the identified linguistic patterns with key political, social, and economic events to fully understand the drivers and impacts of his communication.
+*
 * **Perform sentiment analysis** on tweets containing specific keywords (e.g., "Tesla", "legacy media") to quantify the emotional context over time.
 * **Use Topic Modeling (LDA)** to automatically discover hidden thematic structures in his communication, beyond predefined keywords.
 * **Create an interactive dashboard** using Plotly Dash or Streamlit to allow users to explore the data and filter by keywords and date ranges.